 To be considered an applicant must:

 Submit a properly completed application to the Optometry Centralized Application Service (OptomCAS) at www.optomcas.org, beginning July 1.
 Detailed instructions regarding the completion of the application and the essay are provided on the OptomCAS website.

-- Arrange to have forwarded directly to OptomCAS the following letters of evaluation to fulfill the requirement for Pennsylvania College of Optometry at Salus University either:
+- Arrange to have forwarded directly to OptomCAS the following letters of evaluation to fulfill the requirement for Salus University Pennsylvania College of Optometry either:

 - Three natural science (Biology, Chemistry, Physics, or Mathematics) teaching faculty or two science teaching faculty and one practicing optometrist whom you have shadowed.

-- Letter packets containing the letters outlined in number 2.
+- Letter packets containing the letters outlined in bullet #2.